 The food was cheap and for what I remember so were the drinks we got too.

 There is also another sunset bar nearby Panorama Resort El Nido, which personally I think looks better as its more spread out and on the beach.

-After this we just spent the evening wandering around the town and doing bits of shopping.
+After this we just spent the evening wandering around El Nido Town and doing bits of shopping.
 There are lots of souvenirs and hand crafted bits on offer.

-This was another amazing day in El nido we absolutely loved it.
+This was such an amazing day in El Nido so relaxing we absolutely loved it.
 My favourite day of all our days in the Philippines.

 Thoughts on El Nido